danfrenette/tester-matching/README.md

     - Not sure how to group by a user if there's no bugs for a certain user
  - Display in a table
  - Keep the raw data as well for tests
+ - Got to the end and remembered left joins is a thing (it hasn't been for a while in Rails, and AND still isn't from what I can tell).